ramniearh/money_cooperation_iGSS/README.md

 * **ARG0 — Memory (Direct Reciprocity)**
   Binary indicator: `1` if the partner has defected against the focal agent in the past, `0` otherwise.
   (Implements a punishment-trigger memory rather than full interaction history.)
+  > ⚠️ Note: A value of `1` is a **danger signal** — a well-adapted rule should tend to *defect* when ARG0 is high, not cooperate.

 * **ARG1 — Standing (Indirect Reciprocity)**
-  Partner’s current standing (`0` or `1` in the current implementation), passed as a numeric signal.
+  Partner's current standing (`0` or `1` in the current implementation), passed as a numeric signal.

 * **ARG2 — Tokens (Proto-Monetary Signal)**
-  Partner’s current token balance (integer).
-Tokens can be transferred during cooperative interactions.
+  Partner's current token balance (integer).
+When cooperation occurs, the **recipient transfers one token to the helper** — tokens therefore accumulate with agents who give cooperation and are depleted in agents who receive it.
+A token-rich partner signals a history of cooperative giving.

 > Note: All inputs are provided as numeric values, allowing the GP engine to construct flexible mathematical combinations.